 “RAID is my backup”

-RAID protects against drive failure.
-It doesn’t protect against:
+RAID protects against a drive failing.
+It does nothing about:

 • Accidental deletion